thib1984/ytdlmusic/README.md

 ## Prerequisites

 - install Python 3 for your system
-- install pip3 for your system or pip if pip3 does not exist
+- install pip3* for your system or pip if pip3 does not exist
 - optional : install ffmpeg for your system if you want to use MP3 format (OGG otherwise)

+*Install pip instead of pip3, if pip3 does not exist
 ## Installation

+``pip3 install ytdlmusic``*

-``pip3 install ytdlmusic #or with pip if pip3 does not exist``
+*Use pip instead of pip3, if pip3 does not exist

 ## Upgrade